RoxieAtRubrik/intro-to-rest-apis/lab-guide.md

 Go to the following website: `https://json-csv.com/` Paste your JSON in the paste box.

-This will generate a .CSV file for you or even other formats.
+This will generate a `.CSV` file for you or even other formats.

 ![](/img/image14.png)

-## Exercise 6-2: Use Postman with Rubrik CDM API.
+## Exercise 6-2: Using Postman with Rubrik CDM API